WaylonWalker/waylonwalker.com/pages/blog/do-you-hoist.md

 ---
 templateKey: blog-post
-tags: []
+tags: ['webdev']
 title: Do You Hoist
 date: 2020-02-25T12:52:00Z
 status: published
 description: Do you have any use cases that you use hoising?
 Why?
 It seems like a really cool feature in any language that uses it, but I dont really notice it in use.
-cover: "/static/do-you-hoist.png"

 ---
 I am working through Wes Bos's [beginnerjavascript.com/](https://beginnerjavascript.com/) I just hit module 18 on hoisting.
 It's something that I always knew was there, Its not something I typically see used or use myself.

 ## Do you Hoist?